Rank two weak Fano bundles on del Pezzo threefolds of degree five: Introduction

 \subsection{Known Results}

-In our previous work \cite{FHI20}, we treat this kind of problem when $\deg X=4$.
-Briefly speaking, we showed that every indecomposable weak Fano bundle is either a Fano bundle or a vector bundle $\mcE$ with $c_{1}(\mcE)=0$ such that $\mcE(1)$ is globally generated.
-By the same approach as in \cite{FHI20}, we will see that this phenomenon still holds when $\deg X = 5$ (see Section~\ref{sec-summary}).
+Our previous work \cite{FHI20} treated the case when $\deg X=4$, where roughly speaking, we showed that every indecomposable rank $2$ weak Fano bundle is either a Fano bundle or a vector bundle $\mcE$ with $c_{1}(\mcE)=0$ such that $\mcE(1)$ is globally generated.
+By the same approach as in \cite{FHI20}, we will see that this phenomenon still holds when $\deg X = 5$ (see Section~\ref{sec-conclusions}), although the techniques here to establish the results are very different (see Section \ref{subsec-PlanOfProof}).

-However, when $\deg X=5$, we will encounter an instanton bundle $\mcE$ with $c_{2}(\mcE)=4$ as an example of a weak Fano bundle.
-While instanton bundles $\mcE$ with $c_{2}(\mcE) \leq 3$ were studied by Sanna \cite{Sanna14,Sanna17} in detail, those with $c_{2}(\mcE)=4$ have not been studied yet.
-Thus, we need a different approach from our previous studies \cite{Ishikawa16,FHI20} to investigate such weak Fano bundles.
+In order to deepen the study of rank $2$ weak Fano bundles $\mcE$ when $\deg X=5$, we give a new description of such bundles in terms of resolutions consisting of natural vector bundles on $X$.
+This approach has been used often in the study of vector bundles on projective spaces: indeed, \cite{Langer98}, \cite{SW90} and \cite{Ohno16v7} gave the classification of vector bundles in terms of linear resolutions of them.
+This form of classification is useful for studying various properties of vector bundles such as its global generation or properties of its moduli space.

-In this article, we treat weak Fano bundles in terms of resolutions consisting of natural vector bundles on a del Pezzo $3$-fold of degree $5$.
-This approach has often been taken in studies of vector bundles on projective spaces.
-Indeed, \cite{Langer98}, \cite{SW90} and \cite{Ohno16v7} gave the classification of vector bundles in terms of linear resolutions of them.
-This form of classification is useful for studying various properties of vector bundles such as its global generation or its moduli space.
+As in the case $\deg X = 4$, an instanton bundle $\mcE$ such that $\mcE(1)$ is globally generated and $c_{2}(\mcE) \leq 4$ is an example of a weak Fano bundle.
+Recall that an \emph{instanton bundle} on a del Pezzo $3$-fold is a slope stable rank $2$ vector bundle $\mcE$ such that $c_{1}(\mcE)=0$ and $h^{1}(\mcE(-1))=0$ \cite{Kuznetsov12,Faenzi14}.
+While instanton bundles $\mcE$ on a del Pezzo $3$-fold of degree $5$ were studied by Sanna and investigated very effectively when $c_{2}(\mcE) \leq 3$ \cite{Sanna14,Sanna17}, those with $c_{2}(\mcE)=4$ is much less well understood.
+This article contains both new results for $c_{2}(\mcE) \leq 3$, and also a description of instanton bundles $\mcE$ with $c_{2}(\mcE) = 4$ such that $\mcE(1)$ is globally generated.
+Applying those results reveals some properties for their moduli spaces.